 But most of all, I like markets where I can have a chat with the producers – the ones who’ve had their hands in the muck, so to speak.
 It might sound clichéed, but in my romantic ideals of what a good food market should be, its shining star is the producer who knows their product inside and out and is eager to cut you off a slice.

 And this brings us back to Mr.Van De, because he is that kind of producer.
-In my books, it’s what makes him the MVP of Produce at the Atwater market.
+It’s what makes him the MVP of Produce at the Atwater market.

 It turns out that Van De specialises in Asian vegetables and sprouts, which he grows, without the use of pesticides, just 25 km outside the city.
 Stacks of bitter melon, pennywort, amaranth leaves, Vietnamese celery and watercress are laid out beside eachother in self-serve bins.
 It was like being at a candy store for grown-ups.
-When he sees me eyeing some bright green sprouts, he encourages me to pick some out of the bin and try them.
+When he saw me eyeing some bright green sprouts, he picked some out of the bin for me to try.
 Tenez, madame, essayez.
-They’re extremely bitter, but also nicely acidic and grassy (I later find out that it’s rau đắng, an herb that looks like sunflower sprouts and is used mainly in Vietnamese soups and sautées).
-When I tell him I like it, and ask for a small bag, he’s quick to inform me that they’re to be eaten in small quantities, preferably in the evening.
+Intensely bitter, but also nicely acidic and grassy, I later found out that out that they were rau đắng, an herb that looks like sunflower sprouts and is used mainly in Vietnamese soups and sautées.
+When I ask for small bag, he’s quick to inform me that they’re to be eaten in small quantities, preferably in the evening.
 This is a bit of a wink-wink, nod-nod moment, where he’s hoping I’ll catch his drift.
 But I don’t, and ask him why I have to be so careful.
 The word escapes him, so instead he begins gesticulating around his abdomen in a downward motion that can only be interpreted to mean that these tiny sprouts have powerful laxative properties.
 He looks me square in the eye, and with a wide grin asks, “Vous comprenez?”
 (Do you understand?).
 I nod appreciatively.

 Mr. Van De – he looks out for you.